tweag/pirouette/README.md

 seamlessly interact with validator scripts.

-To run Pirouette on Plutus Intermediate Representation scripts, one has to use the [pirouette-plutusir library](https://github.com/tweag/plutus-libs/tree/main/pirouette-plutusir), provided in the [Plutus-libs](https://github.com/tweag/plutus-libs).
+To run Pirouette on Plutus Intermediate Representation scripts, one has to use the [pirouette-plutusir library](https://github.com/tweag/plutus-libs/tree/main/pirouette-plutusir), provided in the [Plutus-libs](https://github.com/tweag/plutus-libs) repository.

 [Plutus]: https://plutus.readthedocs.io/en/latest/